markjprice/cs13net9/docs/errata/improvements.md

 > Thanks to [iheartdotnet](https://github.com/iheartdotnet) who raised an [issue on August 4, 2025](https://github.com/markjprice/cs13net9/issues/63) that prompted this improvement.

 I will add a warning that static fields can cause issues because static fields are global variables in disguise.
-They encourage tight coupling, break encapsulation, and—most importantly—introduce shared, mutable state.
+They encourage tight coupling, break encapsulation, and introduce shared, mutable state.
 This is dangerous.

 When a static field is both shared and writable, it introduces a single point of truth that can be changed from anywhere.
 This is a classic setup for:
 - Race conditions (if multiple threads access it without proper synchronization).